 Licensed Q Grader, Green Coffee Importer, Cupping Judge, 15+ Years Experience

 A Good Food award-winning roaster and licensed Q Grader, Michael McIntyre specializes in sourcing and quality control in green coffee and in roasting training and analysis.
 He spends months of the year in Ethiopia sourcing the next year's coffee offerings for importing company Catalyst Trade, which he co-founded.
 Back in Portland, he spends endless hours on the phone helping roasters find their coffee unicorns, consulting with clients on a wide range of coffee topics, and training coffee professionals in roasting, cupping, sourcing, and quality control.
 With fifteen years experience in the coffee industry, Michael is relentlessly romanced by coffee and the community it facilitates.
 Outside of coffee, he is a musician with a love for vintage amps and an addiction to trolling Craigslist ads for antique coffee gear.

 "A decaf that maintains beautiful origin characteristics.
 Notes of apple pie, butter rum, dark honey and aromatic cedar lend to a cup that does not disappoint.
 Great option for anyone wanting to appreciate a coffee for its inherent qualities without the caffeine. "

 One Village Coffee

-A family business, One Village Coffee’s ten-person team is approachable and humble.
+As a family business, One Village Coffee’s thirteen-person team is approachable and humble.
 Whether they’re helping Honduran farmers build beehives, teaching coffee folk everything from brewing methods to cafe design, or giving back to their local community by providing 100,000 homeless Philadelphians with coffee every year, they create community, one cup at a time.

 Or try these other coffees from